thecodeteam/mosaicme/README.md

 Mosaicme is a [Microservice](http://en.wikipedia.org/wiki/Microservices "Microservices") application that retrieves images from selected Twitter feeds, stores them on an [object store](http://en.wikipedia.org/wiki/Object_storage "Object Store"), and then it process them to build a mosaic based on a selected set of pictures.

 Mosaicme's goal is to provide developers with an example of how to build a distributed microservice application using Linux containers.
-It focuses on current best practices, showcases the use of Object stores,  the use of multiple [APIs](http://en.wikipedia.org/wiki/Application_programming_interface "APIs") ([REST](http://en.wikipedia.org/wiki/Representational_state_transfer "REST"), [S3](http://en.wikipedia.org/wiki/Amazon_S3 "AWS S3"), [SWIFT](http://en.wikipedia.org/wiki/OpenStack#Swift "OpenStack Swift"), [HDFS](http://en.wikipedia.org/wiki/Apache_Hadoop#HDFS "Haddop Distributed File System")), and automated deployment models.
+It focuses on current best practices, showcases the use of Object stores,  the use of multiple [APIs](http://en.wikipedia.org/wiki/Application_programming_interface "APIs") ([REST](http://en.wikipedia.org/wiki/Representational_state_transfer "REST"), [S3](http://en.wikipedia.org/wiki/Amazon_S3 "AWS S3"), [SWIFT](http://en.wikipedia.org/wiki/OpenStack#Swift "OpenStack Swift"), [HDFS](http://en.wikipedia.org/wiki/Apache_Hadoop#HDFS "Haddop Distributed File System"), and [Twilio](https://www.twilio.com/ "Twilio.com")), and automated deployment models.

 [Architecture Diagram goes here]